Our ministry with children is guided by the understanding that all children are a gift of God. We share in affirming that all children are:

 Danville Youth Connection is a shared ministry of the Presbyterian Church of Danville, Trinity Episcopal Church, First Christian Church.
 DYC is a great place to find true friendships, exciting events, and important lessons about life’s challenges.
 Most importantly, it’s a safe place to connect with a real God who is passionately seeking us!

-Join us for breakfast and informal discussion of Bible teachings and how they relate to your life.
+Join us for light breakfast refreshments and informal discussion of Bible teachings and how they relate to your life.
 Meets in Fellowship Hall.

 Our youth participate in Soups On Us and Salvation Army Bell-Ringing with the wider church family, and complete their own projects–from canned food drives to Spring and Fall clean-up days!